Cyndi-24/Osteoporosis-Risk-Analysis-and-Data-Validation-Power-BI/README.md

 3. Does corticosteroid use appear to influence osteoporosis prevalence?

 Finding: Patients using corticosteroids showed a slightly higher prevalence of osteoporosis.

 Interpretation:This aligns with established clinical evidence, although conclusions should be interpreted cautiously because the dataset is synthetic.

 4. Is the dataset suitable for predictive modelling?

-Finding :The dataset was clean and suitable for practising machine learning workflows, but not representative of real-world clinical populations.
+Finding: The dataset was clean and suitable for practicing machine learning workflows, but not representative of real-world clinical populations.

 # Clinical Findings